IBM/cloud-native-starter/LocalEnvironment.md

 192.168.99.107
 ```

-Your browser and insert the information:
+Open your browser and insert the information:

 https://*[minikube-ip]*:*[kiali-nodeport]*/kiali
 In my sample https://192.168.99.107:31790/kiali